JeremyMet/DES/README.md

 # DES

-Core DES program has been written in a C-like fashion with a lot of bit-level operators (as shifts <<, >> and so on).
+DES core program has been written in a C-like fashion with a lot of bit-level operators (as shifts <<, >> and so on).
-For now, one can only perform ECB encryption/decryyption.
+For now, one can only perform ECB encryption/decryption.
-The git includes a bash script that allows the user to encrypt the content of a given folder recursively (Yesh, I know, it would have been more clever to compress the directory beforehand but goal of the project was also to learn bash).
+The git includes a bash script that allows the user to encrypt/decrypt the content of a given folder recursively (Yesh, I know, it would have been more clever to compress the directory beforehand but goal of the project was also to learn some bash).

 To run the bash script, type the following
 ```bash